 Sandra - Designer1234 uses Red Heart doubled and says it works great!
 I have a good supply of bulky yarn so I use that, but using a double strand of any worsted weight would serve the same purpose, I would think.
 The whole idea is to make a nice thick, soft slipper that keeps your feet warm and snuggy all winter - and these really do!

-I use Red Heart worsted for these slippers -- I have used it one strand for top and bottom., double soles and single strand top and for this workshop I am doing mine with double strands top and bottom.
+I use Red Heart worsted for these slippers -- I am doing mine with double strands top and bottom.
 It is a bit thick to knit but as I live in Alberta and

 it is very cold here so I want them for this winter.

 They are quite heavy and very warm -- It is starting to look like Autumn here so I will be making them for the family for Christmas -will see how I like the double thickness- I am liking them so far.-- I personally don't find the yarn hard.If

 I find mine are not soft I will just wear some light socks under them.
 They do wash up beautifully.
 I have so much red heart I use for afghans so I will use it for all these slippers.